Risk-Aware Autonomous Driving with Linear Temporal Logic Specifications: Risk-aware control

 For any $z^{\prime}\!\in\!Z$, the occupation measure at state $z^{\prime}$ should satisfy the balance constraint to ensure the equivalence between the incoming transitions and the initial state distribution with the occupation measure at $z^{\prime}$,

 A solution to this balance equation gives a stationary policy,

 For this policy, the reward metric for co-safety formula $\psi_{cs}$ is formulated with discounted occupation measures as,

-To sum up, the policy, reward metric, and risk metric are formulated with occupation measures in~\eqref{eq:oc_policy},~\eqref{eq:oc_reward_metric} and~\eqref{eq:oc_risk_metric}.
-Therefore, the control synthesis problem in~\eqref{eq:problem} can be formulated as a linear programming problem using $\beta_{\bar{\pi}}(z,a)\!\geq\!0$ for all $(z, a)\!\in\!Z\!\times\!A$ as decision variables,
+To sum up, the policy, reward metric, and risk metric are formulated with occupation measures in~\eqref{eq:oc_policy},~\eqref{eq:oc_reward_metric} and~\eqref{eq:oc_risk_metric}, respectively.
+Furthermore, the control synthesis problem in~\eqref{eq:problem} can be formulated as a linear programming problem using $\beta_{\bar{\pi}}(z,a)\!\geq\!0$ for all $(z, a)\!\in\!Z\!\times\!A$ as decision variables,

-This LP problem can be solved using an off-the-shelf solver, Gurobi~\cite{gurobi}.
-If the problem is feasible, an optimal $\bar{\pi}$ can be extracted from the optimized occupation measures using Eq.~\eqref{eq:oc_policy}, and then $\bar{\pi}$ can convert to $\pi\!\in\!\Pi$ defined on $\mathcal{M}_v$.
-The obtained policy is trustworthy since its risk metric is in the acceptable range.
-However, the LP problem may become infeasible sometimes.
-To address this, a relaxation variable can be introduced into the risk constraint.
-In practice, the relaxation variable can serve as an indicator of when a human driver should take over control of the vehicle.